slashvar/slashvar.github.io/_drafts/Defer_ctor.md

 Of course, this should be generic.
 What I want is a generic object that can postpone the creation of another object and provide a kind of proxy to it.
 Let's call this object `Defer_constructor`.

-**Disclaimer:** this is all is purely experimental.
+**Disclaimer:** this is purely experimental.
 I didn't explore all the possible implications and risks of such a construction. **Don't use my code in production.**

 ## `Defer_constructor` is a kind of smart pointer!

 Deferring execution sounds like command/functor, but the important part is the proxy idea.
 Outside of the object, the fact that we construct the inner object on-demand is hidden (and somehow irrelevant).

 We're only building a POC, so I chose a simple model for my smart pointer, no reference counting or thread-safety.
-I'm sticking to a straightforward concept that only supports move semantics and directly provides object creation.
+I'm sticking to a straightforward concept that only supports move semantics and provides object creation.

 The starting point of my class looks like this: